 Create a Family Screen Time Plan.
 If after several months you do feel the time is right to give your child a cell phone, then spend a few weeks with your family creating a “family screen time plan.”
 As part of this process, have several conversations here and there about what is okay and what isn’t.
 (Check out our Free Quick Guide to help you get started! )

 Have an individual conversation.
 After you’ve created your family screen time plan and everyone feels ready, then have an individual conversation with any teen that will have his or her own device.
 Look over your family technology plan together.
 Teens should be able to easily understand the boundaries and the consequences if those boundaries are crossed.

 Whew!
 You’ve put some real effort into this decision.
 Now, move forward and have confidence in the decision you’ve made.
 Our kids can sense our lack of confidence and indecisiveness.

 If you’ve decided now is not the time for a cell phone, write those reasons down and review them, so you can explain to your child why now is not the right time.
 Then, set a date for when you will revisit the topic together.
 Give them hope that the right time will come and that you want them to have that privilege.

 Maybe you aren’t 100% sure that what you are doing is exactly right.
-But if you’ve listened to your child, established a game plan, done your homework, created a family screen time plan, and, if the time was right, established a written agreement, you’ve given it your best effort!
+But if you’ve listened to your child, established a game plan, done your homework, created a family screen time plan, and, talked to your teen individually, you’ve given it your best effort!
 And our best efforts are all our children need.